talitastravassos/telegram-ai-language-coach/README.md

 ## 🚀 Features

+*   **Natural Conversation:** Chat naturally with the bot without needing commands!
+It responds in your target language to keep the conversation flowing, while still correcting your mistakes.
 *   **Message Correction:** Corrects grammar, word choice, prepositions, and tenses.
 *   **Explanations in Native Language:** Corrections come with a simple explanation exclusively in **Brazilian Portuguese**.
 This is a core feature and cannot be customized.
 *   **Error Tracking:** The bot monitors recurring mistakes and triggers reinforcement alerts after 3 errors of the same type.